Three guys from Hawaii embarked on a mission to win season four of The Great Food Truck Race, a popular show on the Food Network.

 They knew the outcome, but couldn’t say anything.

 “We want to thank you guys for coming to support the Aloha Plate truck.
 Thank you guys so much,” Lanai Tabura said.

 “We made a good amount of money today,” Adam Tabura said.
 “Tikka had a huge head start.
 I hope we closed the gap a little bit.”

 Aloha Plate was able to do that and became one of the final two.

 “The winner of the Great Food Truck Race… Aloha Plate!” said Tyler Florence, host of The Great Food Truck Race.

 “We’re going to sit back and enjoy the win with each other tonight with our friends at FanAddicts, mahalo to them.
-My brother Lanai and Shawn, we had a long journey and here we are today and thank you to the community for giving us the opportunity,” Adam Tabura with the Aloha Plate food truck.
+My brother Lanai and Shawn, we had a long journey and here we are today.
+And thank you to the community for giving us the opportunity,” Adam Tabura said.

-Lanai says they’ve been getting calls from all over the country.
-People are wanting to start-up their own Aloha Plate, not only food truck, but also brick and mortar.
+Lanai says the team has been getting calls from all over the country.
+People are wanting to start up their own Aloha Plate, not only food truck, but also brick and mortar.